hello30190f/OneNoteAlternative/secondPrototype/readme.md

 ## Controllers
  Frontend need to connect `localhost:50097`(Command) and `localhost:50098`(Interrupt)
 ### Passive controllers
+ Passive controllers are called internally on the DataServer.
 #### Interrupt
  Generate a interrupt signal to the frontend to make sure all frontends that connect to the same DataServer synced
 #### Page
  Generate a blank page on demand.

 ### Active controllers
+ Active controllers are called externally from the frontend or other DataServer.
 #### Command
  Wait for command request from connected frontends or other DataServer.
 #### Task